 Istomin recorded Bach’s Concerto in D minor BWV 1052 under the direction of Adolf Busch in April 1945.
 He was nineteen years old, an unusually early age to start a recording career.
 This was not really Columbia’s wish, but Busch had insisted that the young pianist be part of the recording schedule of the Busch Chamber Players.
 In the next five years, Istomin did not receive any proposals from Columbia.
 He had to wait for the Prades Festival in 1950, where every work which was performed in concert, with the exception of the Suites for solo cello and the cantatas, was scheduled to be recorded.
 Serkin had renounced recording the Brandenburg Concerto No. 5 out of loyalty to Adolf Busch, his mentor and father-in-law, with whom he had recorded the work in 1935.
 Istomin stepped in for him and learned the work, with its vertiginous cadenza, within a few days.
 The recording went well, as did that of the Trio Sonata BWV 1038 with Stern and Wummer.
 The HMV studio truck left Prades immediately after the festival and Istomin had to go to London a few weeks later to record the Toccata BWV 914 and the Partita BWV 826 (which he refused to let be released).

 After Prades, his reputation having been enhanced by his participation in the prestigious festival and by Casals’ support, Istomin received an offer by Columbia to record the Brahms Variations on a Theme by Handel in March 1951.
-A few months later, the Perpignan Festival expanded his discography in a spectacular manner: Mozart’s Concerto K. 449, four Beethoven trios (Op.
+A few months later, the Perpignan Festival expanded his discography in a spectacular manner: Mozart’s Concerto in E flat major K. 449, four Beethoven trios (Op.
 1 No. 2, Op.
 11, Op.
 70 No. 2 and Op.
 97, “Archduke”) and the Schubert Trio in B flat major D. 898.
 One would have thought that Columbia would give its full support to such a promising young artist, but this was not the case.
-In the next three years, Istomin recorded again exclusively with Casals: two Beethoven trios (Op.
+In the next three years, Istomin recorded again exclusively with Casals at the Prades Festival.
+In 1952, two works by Brahms (Cello Sonata No. 1 and Trio No. 3) were not approved by Casals and remained unreleased.
+In 1953, there were two Beethoven trios with Joseph Fuchs replacing Schneider (Op.
 1 No. 1 and Op.
-70 No. 1); two short encores (Bach and Falla), and two works by Brahms (Cello Sonata No. 1 and Trio No. 3) which were not released.
+70 No. 1) and two short encores (Bach and Falla). .

 The appointment of David Oppenheim as director of Artists and Repertoire in 1954 gave a remarkable boost to Columbia’s classical department.
 Oppenheim tried to expand the catalogue, (particularly in regard to modern music), hire new instrumentalists and conductors such as Gould and Bernstein, and make better use of the talents who were already under contract.
 In the piano repertoire, Robert Casadesus was entrusted with Mozart and French music, Rudolf Serkin with the great Germanic repertoire, and Istomin with Chopin and the Russian repertoire.
 It was the true start of Istomin’s recording career, with two significant projects: the complete Nocturnes by Chopin (throughout 1955) and Rachmaninoff’s Second Concerto (in April 1956).